BIGJ42/simple-utube-downloader/README.md

 4. Choose how you want to donwload the video.

 Please put any issues or ideas for new feature in the issues tab.

+WARNING: there have been some bugs so i have had to take the files off to fix them